ymlai87416/CarND-Capstone/report/control.md

 * Find out the angular_velocity<sub>current</sub> = angular_velocity<sub>propose</sub> / linear_velocity<sub>propose</sub> *
 linear_velocity<sub>current</sub>
 * Check if the any violation against max lateral acceleration
-* Check if there are any violation against the limit of steering angle. (around +/- 30 degree in normal car)
+* Check if there are any violation against the limit of steering angle. (around +/- 8 in this project)
 * Finally, it return an angle in rad for steering.

 Brake is controlled by a the logic in `src/twist/twist_controller.py` line 65-71